emezeske/lein-cljsbuild/example-projects/advanced/README.md

 There's also a launcher configured for a "naked" page.
 This is just a simple static HTML page that will connect to the REPL.
-This is convenient when you want to run a ClojureScript REPL with access to your project, but don't need a specific page to be loaded at the time:
+This is convenient when you want to run a ClojureScript REPL with access to your project, but don't need a specific page to be loaded at the time.
+The biggest advantage to the "naked" launcher is that you don't need to have your app running in the background:

     $ lein trampoline cljsbuild repl-launch firefox-naked